hwei/ScorePlugin/README.md

 Required:

 * Minecraft server that runs CraftBukkit
-* An economy plugin supported by Register, for example iConomy
+* Any economy plugin supported by Vault, for example iConomy

 Optional:

-* A permissions plugin supporting SuperPerm, for example PermissionBukkit or PermissionEx
+* Any permissions plugin supporting Vault, for example PermissionBukkit or PermissionEx

 Usage